Analisjohnsmith/AN.KI/Human Sagittarius ObjectNotation OS.md/Senders App unfolded/automation.md

+tgevhson lisp vesrion is better for this task

-I understand: you want to strip out the Kenji‑related parts and merge HSON with Lisp – turning HSON into a Lisp‑like language that can be used inside your universe kernel.
+understand: you want to strip out the Kenji‑related parts and merge HSON with Lisp – turning HSON into a Lisp‑like language that can be used inside your universe kernel.
 The rest of your system (Rust kernel, NixOS, persona, etc.) stays.

 I’ll give you a clean, minimal integration:
 - HSON becomes a Lisp dialect (s‑expressions, symbols, lists).